 - If you run large‑scale Internet services, experiment with A/B testing by deploying nginx-quic for some users or some services.

 - If you manage web sites and/or applications, try nginx-quic instead of the current version in your automated tests.

 Share your findings with us on the NGINX developers mailing list.

 If you encounter a bug or unexpected behavior, or need help with troubleshooting, please also write to the NGINX developers mailing list.
 The list is actively monitored by NGINX Engineering, which the blog is not.
 If you have a general comment or suggestion, please add it to the comments section below.

 To try the nginx-quic implementation, simply point your browser at https://quic.nginx.org/ and check the README to learn more.
 For a quick proof of concept in your own environment, use this Dockerfile to build your own nginx-quic image and then follow the configuration instructions in the aforementioned README.

-[Editor – The following Dockerfile was updated in December 2021 to correct errors in the original version.]
+[Editor – The following Dockerfile was updated in November 2022 to correct problems with previous versions.]